Stacking of charge-density waves in 2H-NbSe$_2$ bilayers: Methods

 Electronic structure calculations are performed in DFT by means of the projected augmented wave (PAW) method, as implemented in the Vienna Ab-initio Simulation Package (VASP).
 Pseudopotentials are used to treat $4s^{2}4p^{6}5s^{1}5d^{4}$ for Nb and $4s^{2}4p^{4}$ for Se as valence electrons.
 The exchange-correlation functional is treated in the generalized gradient approximation (GGA), as parameterized by Perdew-Burke-Ernzerhof (PBE)~\cite{blochl-PRB.50.17953,kresse-PRB.59.1758}.
 The plane-wave basis is constructed with a cutoff energy of \SI{500}{\electronvolt}.
 Structural relaxation is performed using a quasi-Newton algorithm to minimise forces down to \SI{e-3}{\electronvolt/\angstrom} on each atom, while an energy tolerance of \SI{e-7}{\electronvolt} is imposed for the convergence of the electronic loop.
 For tasks requiring a more accurate determination of the electronic properties, such as plotting charge density distributions and density of states (DOS), the electronic loop is converged until the energy variation became lower than \SI{e-9}{\electronvolt} for the primitive unit cells and \SI{e-7}{\electronvolt} for the supercells.

 Calculations for the 2H-NbSe$_2$ bilayer are performed with a vacuum region of about 20~{\AA}, added along the $\hat{z}$. direction.
 The normal phase is modeled with the primitive unit cell, where the two composing monolayers form two sublattices whose in-plane coordinates are in correspondence to each other by an inversion symmetry, see Figure~\ref{fig:blend-displcm_summary}(a).
 In the 2H-NbSe$_2$ bulk, this becomes equivalent to a rotation by ${2n\pi}/{3} + {\pi}/{3}$ around the Nb lattice site plus a translation along $\hat{z}$.
 The in-plane lattice constant is set to 3.45~{\AA}, which is usually used to model monolayers~\cite{lebegue-PRB.79.115409,silvaguillen-2DMat2016,zheng-PRB.97.081101,myself-PRB.98.195419,myself-NPGAM2020,Sarkar_2022,watanabe2022}, corresponding to the substrates often adopted for growing monolayers and thin films~\cite{fang-ScienceAdv2018,nakata-npj2DMA2018,oh_es-PRL.125.036804}.
 The analysis of the CDW state is performed using $3 \times 3$ supercells, which can accommodate the distortions associated to the phonon instabilities~\cite{myself-NPGAM2020}.
+Each CDW corresponds to a metastable state that can be obtained via DFT by changing the initial positions of the ions before structural relaxation.
 A {\bf{k}}-mesh of $45 \times 45 \times 1$ ($20 \times 20 \times 1$) is used for the primitive unit cell (supercell), in combination with a Gaussian smearing of \SI{0.01}{\electronvolt}.
+The employed computational parameters have been determined to ensure that the energy differences reported in Table~\ref{cdw-enhi:tab} are well converged.